GoogleChrome/developer.chrome.com/site/en/docs/multidevice/webview/pixelperfect/index.md

 ### Fine grained control

-In many cases, you can’t use a single image for all devices.
+In many cases, you can't use a single image for all devices.
 In this case, you can select different images based on the screen size and density.
 You can use media queries to select background images by screen size and density.
 You can also use JavaScript to control how images load.